 Ultimate Guide to Perfect Pressure Cooked Oats

-I’ve got some incredible oat recipes to come for you this month, but in the meantime, here is your Ultimate Guide to Perfect Pressure Cooked Oats.
+I've got some incredible oat recipes to come for you this month, but in the meantime, here is your Ultimate Guide to Perfect Pressure Cooked Oats.
 My family ate A LOT of oatmeal this past month to get this chart perfected!
-Follow this chart and your oats will be perfectly cooked every time without any bottom of the pot scorching or water logged, under cooked breakfasts.
-Credit for this chart goes out to my girl Brittany.
-She’s helped me out with a few of these projects lately and her work is incredible!
+Follow this chart and your oats will be perfectly cooked every time without any bottom of the pot scorching or waterlogged, undercooked breakfasts.

 Be sure and Pin and share this ultimate Perfect Pressure Cooking Chart with your friends and family!
 Their hearts will love you for it ❤❤❤